 WHAT’S AT STAKE?

 Experiences driven by excellent service are worth more to consumers.
-According to PWC study, consumers will pay more for the items featured in this image if the experience is exceptional.
+According to a PWC study, consumers will pay more for the items featured in this image if the experience is exceptional.

 Image Source: PwC